Schwinden

 Why every seven years?

-From marriage, we know about the notorious seventh year and biologically the maximum life expectancy of certain cell types is about seven years.
+Biologically: the maximum life expectancy of certain cell types is about seven years.

-Esoteric teachings say that every seven years one changes one’s life and receives a new life theme.
-Looking at my personal history, there is actually some truth to that.
-(But I don’t want to bore you with my biography.)
-If you trace this series back further, you arrive at the year 1966, when I was born.
+Looking at my personal biography, there is actually some truth to that.
+When I wrote the first version of this cycle in 1994, I was 28 years old, so I had survived “Club 27” and my first daughter was born.
+If you go back from there in steps of 7 years, you get to the year 1966, in which I was born.
 And for me at least, that was a decisive turning point in my life.

+Still, the very first piece already dealt with the past and with memory.
+Memories function like filters of our past.
+Such filtering processes are reflected as compositional techniques of blurring in my piece: these are e.g. glissando al niente or selective fading out of chords (individual notes in rhythm).
+The first piece is called disappear but written “d is appear”.
+That is, “d appears.”
 The temporality of lived experience is compressed into a holistic whole without time.
 Often a single element (an image, a smell) stands in for the entire experience.
-Yet at the time of the experience this element may have been completely unimportant, and only later in memory detached itself, like the sepia effect of old photographic prints, where the black parts fade to brown through UV light and the white of the paper turns yellowish-cream over time.
+Yet at the time of the experience this element may have been completely unimportant, and only later in memory detached itself, like the sepia effect of old photographic prints, where the black parts fade to brown through UV light and the white of the paper turns darker over time.
 In the process the motif becomes increasingly blurred and only certain elements of the image remain, like the d that reappears again and again in my piece.

 A musical technique in my piece that reflects this is continuous tonal spaces, such as the chromatic total, of which only parts are acoustically rendered.
 For example, at the end there is a passage where the instruments traverse the entire register with a glissando from high to low, but individual sections of this movement are cut out.
 Despite these pauses, the listener completes the motion into a whole.
+In Gestalt psychology this is called the “law of closure.”
+Missing parts of a perceptual whole are filled in by perception, and incomplete figures are perceived as belonging together.

 Achim Bornhoeft (2008)